 The source of the Mississippi River, Lake Itasca, is a spring-fed bowl-shaped basin of lakes and bogs deep in the pine forests of northern Minnesota.
-Buses may sometimes disgorge groups of people to gawk at the spot where the mythical river emerges from the lake.
-In spite of the crowds at the source of the river, the Headwaters of the Mississippi River can be surprisingly tranquil.
+The Headwaters of the Mississippi River can be a crowded place, especially in summer, but the surrounding area can be surprisingly tranquil.
 Bear still roam wild; gray wolves bay at the moon; loons sing a haunting melody.

 As the Mississippi River leaves Lake Itasca—exiting to the north— it fishhooks through northern Minnesota, passing through large and moody lakes, gradually widening into a respectable stream.
-Lakes Bemidji, Cass, and Winnibigoshish (“miserable dirty water lake” in Ojibwe) are but three of the thousands of lakes created by glacial retreat that gave us so many places to build our summer homes.
+Lakes Bemidji, Cass, and Winnibigoshish (“miserable dirty water lake” in the Ojibwe Indian language) are but three of the thousands of lakes created by when the glaciers retreated, which gave us all those places to build summer homes.

-This land is the ancestral home of the Dakota nation, who moved further south beginning in the 17th century.
-Ojibwe—migrating west after conflict with Europeans and other Native Americans—moved into the area around the time the Dakota were moving south.
+This land is the ancestral home of Dakota and Ojibwe Indians.
+The Dakota moved further south and west beginning in the 17th century.
+The Ojibwe—migrating west after conflict with Europeans and other Native Americans—moved into the area around the time the Dakota were moving south.
 In the marshes, wild rice (not actually rice but the seed of an aquatic grass plant) is abundant; it has been a dietary staple for centuries and still is today.

 Most of the early European settlers were Scandinavians, folks who knew how to survive and thrive in the harsh northern climate.
 They came for jobs in logging and mining and built towns like Bemidji, Grand Rapids, Little Falls, Brainerd, and St. Cloud.
 For people who choose to live in the Headwaters region, winter isn’t just a season—it’s a lifestyle.
 Folks get outside regularly during the long and often brutal winter for cross-country skiing, broomball, and ice fishing; snowmobiles aren’t just recreational vehicles but another way to get to the local pub.